ruanoosthz/Gr10_Math_Game/README.md

-# Gr10_Math_Game
+# 60 Second Scatter

-A math game that I did as my IT PAT in grade 10.
-It only features multiplication.
+This project features a multiplication game I created as an IT Practical Assessment in grade 10.

+---

+You read the rules, choose a character and... you're in!

+#### Can you achieve the top performance?